 Laura’s request for for a farmhouse hutch in the likeness of pictures she sent me.
 Thankfully, I was able to find this one through a local for sale ad.
 It had what she was looking for: open upper curio, with plenty of storage.

 Who doesn’t love oodles of storage? tee hee.
 She like what I found, so we went and picked it up and I got to work.

-As soon as I finish sanding, I grab 3 different color of waxes: white, gray, brown, and apply them in various levels beginning with the gray.
+As soon as I finish sanding, I grab 3 different colors of waxes: white, gray, brown, and apply them in various levels beginning with the gray.
 Laura wants a sort of scrubbed look and I love the way the waxes work with the wood.
-Plus, I prefer to finish the stained parts before painting so that if I accidentally get paint on it, it won’t ruin my work
+Plus, I prefer to finish the stained parts before painting so that if I accidentally get paint on it, it won’t ruin my work.

 Next, I needed to fill the original drawer hardware holes with dowel because she wanted a different look.
 Easy-peasy.
 Just tap in the dowel, and use a coping saw to cut it down, and sand it smooth.